 Eat Local in Charlottesville Virginia

-Whether you’re exploring the region with Cville Hop On Tours or on your own, you would need several days to visit all of the local drink spots a Charlottesville getaway has to offer.
-With 30 wineries in a 30 mile radius, Charlottesville has been cited as one of the top wine regions in the eastern US.
+Whether you’re exploring the region with Cville Hop On Tours or on your own, sampling local drink spots is one of our favorite things to do in Charlottesville.
+There are 30 wineries in a 30-mile radius, and Charlottesville has been cited as one of the top wine regions in the eastern US.

 The names of Three Notch’d Brewing‘s six flagship and many seasonal beers are inspired by Virginia history.
 The popular Ghost IPA pays homage to Confederate raider John Mosby and delivers a nicely balanced light hoppiness.
-Citrusy 40 Mile IPA references Jack Jouett, known as the “Paul Revere of the South,” who travelled Three Notch’d road to warn Thomas Jefferson about the approaching British calvary.
+Citrusy 40 Mile IPA references Jack Jouett, known as the “Paul Revere of the South,” who traveled Three Notch’d road to warn Thomas Jefferson about the approaching British calvary.

 Star Hill Brewery, the second oldest craft brewery in Virginia, occupies a former ConAgra plant in nearby Crozet.
 Keep an eye on beer production from the open space as you sample from a long list of core and seasonal brews.
 We ordered Barrel Aged Belgian Tripel to go—absolutely delicious and fun to watch the crowler machine in action.